tom-maton-akqa/hackday01-kippt/README.md

 Create a Node.js Application which sits on Heroku.
 The application spins up once a week, collects the latest content from our [AKQA Development List](https://kippt.com/AKQA/akqa-web-development) via the [Kippt API](http://developers.kippt.com/), sorts into groups, creates the eNewsletter and emails out over the SMTP server (Mandrill / Maill chimp plugin for Heroku)

 #### Bonus Task
-If we have capacity we could also publish a web page version and auto tweet the link out.
+If we have capacity we could also publish a web page version or pull them in to the AKQA Dev Blog and auto tweet the link out.

-There are future plans to build a standalone page to showcase these links, or pull them in to the AKQA Dev Blog.

 ### Confirmed Attendees